The Social Insurance Fund

-Within the limits fixed by the Budgetary Law, the Social Insurance Fund may receive allocations and interest free loans from the State Budget.
-Allocations and loans may be intended solely to supplement funds for the payment of state-guaranteed benefits if the revenues transferred to the FUS bank account and the resources collected as the reserve fund do not ensure the full and timely payment of FUS-financed benefits.
+Within the limits fixed by the Budgetary Law, the Social Insurance Fund may receive subsidies and interest-free loans from the state budget.
+Subsidies and loans may be intended solely to supplement funds for the payment of state-guaranteed benefits if the revenues transferred to the FUS bank account and the resources collected as the reserve fund do not ensure the full and timely payment of FUS-financed benefits.

-With the consent of the minister in charge of public finance FUS may take out credits.
+With the consent of the minister in charge of public finance FUS may also take out loans.

 - old-age pension fund, which is intended to finance:

-- old-age pensions – based on contributions credited to the main account in ZUS,
+- old-age pensions – based on contributions credited to the insured person’s account in ZUS,

 - funded pensions – based on contributions credited to the sub-account in ZUS,